linking HR and business strategy

 The Strategic Role of HR in Business Success

-An organisation’s most significant competitive advantage is its talent, and leaders must expect their HR function to make a strategic business contribution.
-The challenges presented to organisations this year have firmly positioned HR into the role of strategically defining how to meet business goals by effective management of its talent.
+An organization’s most significant competitive advantage is its talent; therefore, leaders must expect their HR function to make a strategic business contribution.
+Moreover, the challenges presented to organizations this year have firmly positioned HR in the role of strategically defining how to meet business goals through the effective management of its talent.
+As a result, HR must align its practices with organizational objectives, ensuring that talent management directly supports the broader business strategy.

 Aligning HR Strategy with Business Strategy

-Most people are convinced of the importance of forming a business strategy to focus and drive the organisation to achieve its mission.
-However, a business strategy on its own is not enough; each function in the organisation must define departmental strategy in alignment with their business strategy.
+Most people are convinced of the importance of forming a business strategy to focus and drive the organization toward achieving its mission.
+However, a business strategy on its own is not enough; therefore, each function in the organization must define its departmental strategy in alignment with the overarching business strategy.
+Additionally, this alignment ensures that all departments work cohesively towards common goals, enhancing overall effectiveness and efficiency.

 Linking